 Not only is LG’s screen-making subsidiary working alongside Apple on the project, but the parts-making LG Innotek is also working on developing a “rigid flexible printed circuit board” or RFPCB for such a device.
 The handset could go on sale in 2020.

-The new iPhone X represents the biggest design shift in Apple’s iPhone lineup since the original model was released a decade ago.
+The new iPhone X represents the most significant design shift in Apple’s iPhone lineup since the original model was released a decade ago.
 The iPhone X is the first iPhone to use an OLED screen.
 For those unaware, Samsung is currently the sole supplier of OLED panels for the iPhone X. According to The Bell, Apple going with LG instead of Samsung for flexible displays could be an attempt to distance itself from its competitor.